THE CAMPERDOWN FARM TEAM

 Pocket City Farms is a grass-roots not-for-profit established and governed by a crew of skilled individuals, who are motivated and passionate about urban farming and sustainability.

-is a co-founder of Pocket City Farms.
+is a co-founder and the chair of Pocket City Farms.
 She has previously worked as a sustainability editor and consultant, and has experience in organic market gardening with studies in permaculture.
 She has a successful background in small business start-ups and marketing with skills in community engagement and managing events.
 Emma has a particular interest in sustainability across cities, personal lifestyle and food production.

-has spent the last 14 years in financial services in sourcing and transformation roles.
+is the vice chair of Pocket City Farms and has spent the last 14 years in financial services in sourcing and transformation roles.
 More recently she has been working in start-ups and is currently consulting in innovation and design thinking.
 Anna has used her governance skills in the not-for-profit sector for some years, however Pocket City Farms is particularly close to her heart as she is a keen home gardener and spent 10 years living in the Inner West gardening in pots in limited space.

 is a co-founder of Pocket City Farms.
 He is an organic market farmer with a permaculture background.
 His experience is in organic, permaculture and sustainable farm practices, nourishing soil structures and local food networks.
 Michael is trained in permaculture teaching, with a focus on skilling up new farmers and developing food growing skills in the community.